-Engineering and Related Services 23 is to be used for Engineering Assignments with any of the other other engineering prime specialties. assignments posted before February 16, 2023December 31, 2009.
+Engineering and Related Services 3 is to be used for Engineering Assignments with any of the other engineering prime specialties.

-Constractuction Administration Assignments
+Contract Administration Assignments

-The performance appraisal form for Contractstruction Administration Services Assignment has been revised.
-The newly developed revised form "Contract struction Administration Performance Appraisal - 4" (CA-4) is to be used for all CAConstruction Administration Services Assignments awardedadvertised / posted on or after January 1, 2023March 1, 202308. and later.
+The performance appraisal form for Contract Administration Assignment has been revised.
+The newly developed form "Contract Administration Performance Appraisal" is to be used for all CA Assignments awarded on or after January 1, 2023

-Other Planning, and Engineering and Contractstruction Administration Assignments Appraisal Forms
+Other Planning, Engineering and Contract Administration Appraisal Forms

-Other appraisal forms available in the generic document library (InsideOPS)I n RAQS are:
+Other appraisal forms available in the internal generic document library (InsideOPS):

-- Engineering and Related Services 3 is to be used for Engineering Assignments with any of the other engineering prime specialties - Contract Administration 4 (CA assignments posted after March 1, 2008) - Area Materials Testing Appraisal 2 (QA assignments posted after January 1, 2003) - Small Value Appraisal (SVA posted after August 1, 2003) - Planning 2 Appraisal (Planning assignments posted after August 1, 2003)
+- Engineering and Related Services 3 is to be used for Engineering Assignments with any of the other engineering prime specialties - Contract Administration 4 (CA assignments posted after March 1, 2008) - Engineering Area Materials Testing Appraisal 2 (QA Lab assignments posted after January 1, 2003)